diogo-fernan/ir-rescue/README.md

 ## Unix

 * **AVML-0.21** (Acquire Volatile Memory for Linux): [AVML](https://github.com/microsoft/avml) is an X86_64 userland volatile memory acquisition tool written in Rust, intended to be deployed as a static binary.
 AVML can be used to acquire memory without knowing the target OS distribution or kernel a priori.
 No on-target compilation or fingerprinting is needed.
+AVML was compiled [as described](https://github.com/microsoft/avml#building-on-ubuntu), on an Ubuntu 18.04.5 LTS VM.
+The binary should run on many [systems and kernel versions](https://github.com/microsoft/avml#tested-distributions).

 # Change History